-The Camino Francés or the French Way is one of the routes of the Camino de Santiago, a pilgrimage to the tomb of Apostle St.James in Santiago de Compostela.
-The Camino Francés is the most popular route, according to the Pilgrims’ Attention Office in Santiago in 2018 more than 180 000 people walked this Camino starting from different places along the route, the majority walked the last 100km from Sarria.
+The French Camino is one of the routes of the Camino de Santiago, a pilgrimage to the tomb of the Apostle St.James in Santiago de Compostela.
+The French Way is the most popular Camino route.
+According to the Pilgrims’ Attention Office in 2019 more than 180 000 people walked this Camino starting from different places along the route.
+50% of pilgrims who completed the French Camino walked the last 100 km from Sarria.

 - Number of days required – 30-33 days

-Walking on the road – 70km mostly very quiet roads with almost no cars
+- Walking on the road – 70 km/43,3 mi mostly very quiet roads with almost no cars

 - Average cost – 30 Euro per person per day